q3769/conottle/README.md

   the number of the available processors to the JVM runtime - `Runtime.getRuntime().availableProcessors()`.

 - `maxActiveClients` is the maximum total number of clients that can be serviced in parallel.
-If omitted, the default is no limit - `Integer.MAX_VALUE`.
+If omitted, the default is unlimited - `Integer.MAX_VALUE`.

-Each client has its own dedicated executor.
+Each throttled client has its own dedicated executor.
 The executor is backed by a thread pool of size `throttleLimit`.
 Therefore, the client/executor's task execution concurrency will never go beyond, and always be throttled at the `throttleLimit`.

-If both builder parameters are provided, the global maximum number of concurrently running threads is the `throttleLimit` of each client/executor multiplied by the `maxActiveClients`.
+If both builder parameters are provided, the global maximum number of concurrently running threads is the `throttleLimit` of each client/executor, multiplied by the `maxActiveClients`.

 An all-default builder builds a conottle instance that has no limit on the `maxActiveClients`, while the `throttleLimit` of each client is set at `Runtime.getRuntime().availableProcessors()`: